telerik/ajax-docs/controls/htmlchart/troubleshooting/common-issues.md

 # Common Issues

-This help article lists the most common issues one can face when using the **RadHtmlChart** control and offers possible solutions for them.
+This help article lists the most common issues one can face when using the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) control and offers possible solutions for them.

 1. [ Tooltips are hidden behind RadWindow or RadNotification. ](#tooltips-are-hidden-behind-radwindow-or-radnotification)
 1. [ Legend is not visible. ](#legend-is-not-visible)